 Interns in the Child and Adolescent Psychology Track have the opportunity to pursue hospital based specialized training within the child and adolescent age groups.
 This program will combine inpatient and outpatient clinical training opportunities within the Child and Adolescent Psychiatry Department at Elmhurst Hospital Center.
 Upon the completion of this internship, interns will be proficient in providing individual, group, and family therapy to children of all ages as well as their family members.
 They will also have substantial opportunity to conduct assessments of children, adolescents, and adults using a wide variety of cognitive, achievement, and objective, projective and an assortment of other neuropsychological testing instruments.

-Interns in this track will complete four rotations of 3- month duration.
 The majority of the rotation work will be completed within the child and adolescent psychiatry service although at least one rotation will be completed within adult psychiatry.
 Depending on the intern’s preference, up to 50-75% of rotations will be child work.
-All Child and Adolescent Track interns are required to complete an inpatient rotation, either on the Child Inpatient Service or the Adolescent Inpatient Service.
-A second required rotation will be the Child and Adolescent Partial Hospitalization Program, which will include involvement in the Pediatric Consultation/Liaison Service and the Neurodevelopmental Evaluation Clinic, located in outpatient primary care.
-For the third rotation, Child Track interns will be required to do either an outpatient integrated primary care rotation or the Adult Consultation Liaison Service, providing interns with exposure to the integration of behavioral health and primary care.
+All Child and Adolescent Track interns are required to complete one rotation in either Adolescent Inpatient Unit or Child Partial Hospitalization Program.
+Interns are also required to complete two of the following three rotations: Comprehensive Psychiatric Emergency Room, Adolescent Collaborative Care, or Healthy Steps.
 The fourth and final rotation can be selected from among any of the other rotations offered.